jkulawik/blog/_drafts/discord-alternative.md

 ![(A screenshot of TeamSpeak)](https://discourse-forums-images.s3.dualstack.us-east-2.amazonaws.com/original/3X/b/d/bde87328b5d5cfe3a1ef611aeef0d375710a2b23.png)

-While great for voice chat and featuring some nice customization, [TeamSpeak](https://teamspeak.com/en/) has an unusual approach to text chats.
+While great for voice chat and featuring some nice customization, [TeamSpeak](https://teamspeak.com/en/) has an unfortunate approach to text chats.

 Servers only have voice channels.
 These have an attached text chat, which is accessible only if you're in the voice call.
 It is intended for sharing links and files during calls, and designed with privacy in mind;
 people who aren't in the voice call can't read it, and chat history gets deleted after the call.

 Group text chats were recently added, but these are separate from servers and single-channeled.

-TeamSpeak is great if you don't text much, but it won't be a contender for Discord until it adds regular text channels to servers.
+TeamSpeak sadly won't be a contender for Discord until it adds regular text channels to servers.
-Sadly, despite TeamSpeak memeing on Twitter about being an underdog to Discord, I see no desire from their team to implement this feature.
+Despite TeamSpeak memeing on Twitter about being an underdog to Discord, I unfortunately see no desire from their team to implement this feature.

 * Voice chat: yes (great one, reportedly)
 * Screen sharing: in the works for over a year, but no ETA or significant news about it.